cci-lakes/lakes_cci_tools/README.md

 * <b>lakes_cci_mean_timeseries.ipynb</b>: a jupyter notebook to generate a timeseries of the mean value of a variable for a lake_id for lakes_cci version 2.1.0

+* <b>lakes_cci_binder.ipynb</b>: this jupyter notebook allows to generate a set of figures relating to a variable for a lake in lakes_cci version 2.1.0 based in its id.
+It is adapted to be executed via Binder (https://mybinder.org/)